All Episodes

 Because they're not giving that information to Congress.

-We know that right now, with the House Intelligence Committee uh passed their own bill that requires extensive uh changes uh for all of this collection, and they're asking, you know, that the DNI, the director of national intelligence at Stan Coates, that he provide that to them, that they want to know how many people have been unmasked or how many people are being targeted, how many people have been swept up in this?
+And they're asking that the DNI, the Director of National Intelligence at Stan Coates, that he provide that to them, that they want to know how many people have been unmasked or how many people are being targeted, how many people have been swept up in this.

 When we first start looking at the details of this program, I had to have these intelligence officials really explain to me the problem with it.

-So, for example, let's say they're sweeping up names, right?
+So for example, let's say they're sweeping up names, right?

-They're not just necessarily targeting the the rule of the program is is that they're just kind of throwing a fishnet out there, right?
+The rule of the program is that they're just kind of throwing a fishnet out there, right?

 And they're capturing all of this data, all of it.